-Traveling with Dogs
+Traveling with Dogs in Pet-Friendly Hotels

-Dog Hotel Etiquette and Guidelines
+Dog-Friendly Hotels ~Dog Etiquette and Guidelines

 Finding a dog-friendly hotel can sometimes be a challenge.
 Believe me, I know.
 I also understand why so many hotels have a no dog or no pet policy.
 What!?
 Why would a dog-crazy mom say that?
 Because some dog guardians are just plain rude and inconsiderate.
 When dog owners travel with their dogs, they have an obligation to be a very polite and unobtrusive guest.
 This goes for Fido too.

 Here are my top tips for good doggy hotel etiquette.

 - Clean Dog: Before you pack your dog on his dog vacation, make sure he is clean and well-groomed.
 Dogs do not have to have a doggy smell; if he does, he is overdue for a dog bath.
 A clean and brushed dog not only will leave less fur behind, but he will also look nice and attractive to other hotel patrons.
 Learn how to give your dog a bath.

 - Flea-Free: We’ve heard about hotel bed bugs, what about dog fleas?
 Yuck.
 But, as you probably already know, I’m an advocate for safe and natural flea treatments and solutions.
 You, too, can have a healthy, flea-free dog by following these steps.